“Probably Nothing” Turned Out to Be Testicular Cancer

 Testicular cancer is not very common.
 It affects mostly young males between the ages of 15 and 35, and occurs when abnormal cells grow out of control in the testes.

-Looking back, Ian is really glad he got the vasectomy.
+Looking back, Mike is really glad he got the vasectomy.
 “Without it I may have never noticed the lump.”
 And, as he tells his family and friends, if you think there’s something wrong with you, there’s no shame in going to a doctor.
 “What you think is nothing might actually be something.”

 Schedule an appointment with a MidLantic Urology Physician near you today!